thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/salience-sm.md

 ## ReturnInhibitor

 Inhibition of return is a mechanism observed in attention and eye-movement systems.
 After attention has been drawn to a location, the nervous system becomes less likely to immediately return to that same location.
-This encourages exploration of new parts of the visual field and supports efficient scanning, because recently inspected locations are temporarily suppressed in favor of novel ones.
+This encourages exploration of new parts of the visual field and supports efficient scanning.

 In Monty, `ReturnInhibitor` implements this idea by keeping a decaying memory of recently visited locations.
 Each visited location is represented by a `DecayKernel`, whose influence is strongest at the visited point and decreases with both distance and time.
 The `DecayField` stores the active kernels, removes them once they have decayed far enough, and computes an inhibition weight for each candidate goal location. `SalienceSM` then uses those weights to reduce the salience of locations near recent fixations.